Sen. Cory Booker says $6 billion in Iranian oil assets is "frozen": "A dollar of it has not gone out"

 Sen. Cory Booker told "CBS Mornings" on Friday that $6 billion in Iranian oil assets that were freed up as part of last month's U.S.-Iran prisoner swap are "frozen."

-"A dollar of it has not gone out," said Booker, who serves on the Foreign Relations Committee and was in Jerusalem when Hamas launched its large-scale attack.
+"A dollar of it has not gone out," said Booker, a Democrat from New Jersey who serves on the Foreign Relations Committee and was in Jerusalem when Hamas launched its large-scale attack.
 He said senators have received "assurances" the money has been frozen.

 Booker's remarks came after a source told CBS News on Thursday that the U.S. had reached a "quiet understanding" with Qatar not to release any of the $6 billion.
 According to the source, Deputy Treasury Secretary Wally Adeyemo informed House Democrats of that understanding in a closed-door meeting Thursday morning and said the money "isn't going anywhere anytime soon."